nem-toolchain/nem-toolchain/docs/04-guides.md

 ## New accounts

-How to create a new account for testnet:
+How to create a new account for `testnet`:

 ```console
 $ nem --chain testnet account generate